What Is Egg Preservation and How Does It Work?

 How does cryopreservation work?

-However, techniques for the cryopreservation of oocytes and embryos employ a method known as “vitrification.”
-The mixture of cryoprotectant and egg/embryo produces a glass-like structure under this method because cooling rates are so fast (greater than 20,000C per minute) that ice cannot form.
-The preferred technique for preserving eggs or embryos is vitrification, which is what we regularly do at AdBaby IVF Center.
+However, techniques for the cryopreservation of oocytes and embryos employ a method known as vitrification.
+In this method, a mixture of cryoprotectant and the egg or embryo produces a glass-like structure because cooling rates are so fast, greater than 20,000 degrees Celsius per minute, that ice cannot form.
+This makes vitrification the preferred technique for preserving eggs and embryos.

 What are the limitations?

-The oocyte (egg) is the largest human cell. contains a high percentage of water.
-Additionally, it is intolerant and sensitive to the physical and chemical stressors brought on by freezing and thawing.
-An oocyte should ideally be prepared for fertilization by a single sperm when it is ovulated, or removed from the ovary, during an IVF cycle.
-Meiosis is the process by which the egg gets ready to lose half of its DNA in preparation for fertilization.
-An oocyte with too much or too little DNA might result from meiosis being disrupted by any changes in the physical or chemical environment surrounding the oocyte.
-Therefore, these additional barriers to the effective freezing and thawing of oocytes persist even after we have surmounted the challenges of sensitivity and cell water content.
+Ideally, an oocyte should be prepared for fertilization by a single sperm when it is ovulated or removed from the ovary during an IVF cycle.
+Meiosis is the process by which the egg prepares to shed half of its DNA in readiness for fertilization.
+An oocyte with too much or too little DNA can result if meiosis is disrupted by any changes in the physical or chemical environment surrounding the egg.
+Therefore, even after we have surmounted the challenges of sensitivity and water content, additional barriers to the effective freezing and thawing of oocytes persist.|

-Although the main goal of freezing is to increase the egg’s chances of survival when it thaws, some damage or side effects of the process may not kill the cell but instead make it “less viable.”
-The fact that eggs do not fertilize well after thawing is a significant problem.
-This is because the membrane is partially disrupted, preventing the sperm from conventionally fusing and penetrating the egg surface.
-Therefore, in order to obtain satisfactory fertilization results with thawed eggs, artificial techniques of aided insemination must be used.
-Known as Intracytoplasmic Sperm Injection (ICSI), this process is widely used in fertility clinics across the globe.
-By injecting a single sperm directly into an egg, it circumvents the majority of common obstacles to fertilization.
+Although the main goal of freezing is to increase the egg’s chances of survival upon thawing, some damage or side effects of the process may not kill the cell but instead make it less viable.
+A significant challenge is that eggs do not fertilize well after thawing.
+This occurs because the membrane becomes partially disrupted, preventing the sperm from fusing with and penetrating the egg surface in the conventional manner.

 Egg freezing storage